timtheteh/Profiler-and-Recommender-System/README.md

 This is also evident where we compare weighted vs same weights.
 In the experiments above, the presence of weighted links did not necessarily change the outcome of the recommended document.

 However, it did result in slightly different pagerank scores.
 Weighted relationships do increase the confidence of the document that is recommended to the user.
 Again, the significance of this difference might only be more apparent when the graph becomes more convoluted.

+One reason why the pagerank recommendations remain the same whether weighted or not and whether there are classes or not is that the weights in the weighted case are all very much similar (in the 0.6 to 0.7 range) which makes the graph very similar to an unweighted case already.

 ### Real Life Case